What Is Cervical Radiculopathy?

 Cervical radiculopathy is the damage or disturbance of nerve function that results if one of the nerve roots near the cervical vertebrae is compressed.
 Damage to nerve roots in the cervical area can cause pain and the loss of sensation along the nerve's pathway into the arm and hand, depending on where the damaged roots are located.

 Causes of Cervical Radiculopathy

 Damage can occur as a result of pressure from material from a ruptured disc, degenerative changes in bones, arthritis or other injuries that put pressure on the nerve roots.
 In middle-aged people, normal degenerative changes in the discs can cause pressure on nerve roots.
 In younger people, cervical radiculopathy tends to be the result of a ruptured disc, perhaps as a result of trauma.
-This disc material then compresses the nerve root, causing pain.
+This disc material then compresses or inflames the nerve root, causing pain.

 Symptoms of Cervical Radiculopathy

 The main symptom of cervical radiculopathy is pain that spreads into the arm, neck, chest, upper back and/or shoulders.
 A person with radiculopathy may experience muscle weakness and/or numbness or tingling in fingers or hands.
 Other symptoms may include lack of coordination, especially in the hands.

 Cervical radiculopathy may be treated with a combination of pain medications such as corticosteroids (powerful anti-inflammatory drugs) or non-steroidal pain medication like ibuprofen or naproxen and physical therapy.
 Steroids may be prescribed either orally or injected epidurally (into the space above the dura, which is the membrane that surrounds the spinal cord).